 There are a variety of views as to what the bread and wine/juice represent in the Lord’s Supper.
 To some, they become the literal body and blood of Jesus.
 To others, they only symbolize his body and blood.
 And there are a number of views between those two.
 As well as how they might serve as a vehicle for receiving God’s grace.

 Jesus’ death on the cross redeemed me from the empty way of life I had.
 And it brought me into the fullness of a relationship with my creator.
-And I celebrate that whenever I share at his table.
-The Lord’s Supper may be more a meal of remembrance to some.
+I celebrate that whenever I share at his table.
+The Lord’s Supper may be more than a meal of remembrance to some.
 But it should be at least that to all believers.